Turbine Fuel Technologies

 For more than 50 years, GE has cultivated close relationships with owners, operators, and fuel suppliers, with the goals of understanding new fuel trends, expanding our capability for existing turbine fuels, qualifying new fuels, and actively investing in new combustion technologies.
 As a result, we have the broadest experience to reliably convert the full spectrum of fuels to mechanical, electrical, and thermal energy.
 Over the last decade, GE experts have performed over 20,000 hours of combustion testing to validate our technology as well as develop new technologies and expanded fuel capabilities.

-GE offers combustion technologies, hardware, and controls to help our customers utilize a broad range of gas turbine fuels.
+GE offers combustion technologies, hardware, and controls to help our customers utilize a broad range of gas turbine fuels and solutions.
 Our Dry Low NOx (DLN) combustion systems are continuously evolving to meet new customer challenges.
 GE's range of combustion systems have accrued over 190 million fired hours combined.

 FUEL VALUE CALCULATOR